lambdaclass/zksync_local_stack/README.md

 make run
 ```

-This command will launch all the components of the ZKSync full stack except the prover, allowing you to dive into the development environment quickly.
+This will launch all the components of the ZKSync full stack except the prover, allowing you to dive into the development environment quickly.

 To run it with the CPU prover as well, run